SalmaAlassal/mrNetwork/Data Transmission/Transmission-Media.md

 ----------------------------------------

 ## Twisted Pair Cable

 - One wire is used for the transmission of the data and the other wire is used for ground.

-- **Note:** Ground wire isn't carrying any current.
+Ground wire isn't carrying any current.
 But when an electrical accident such as a short circuit occurs, the ground wire takes the unstable current away from your electrical system and sends it toward the ground.

 - **Types:**
   - STP